uccser/cs-unplugged/docs/source/author/topics.rst

 This file defines the attributes of a specific topic, including connected unit plan, programming exercise, and follow up activity configuration files.

-The location of this file is within a topic folder.
+The location of this file is within a topic directory.
 This file is listed in the :ref:`application-structure-file`.

 This file must contain the following key/value pairs: